 All other things being equal, we chose North Sailing because of their track record and the amount of boats they had gave us more flexibility to schedule a tour.

-Icelandic Whale Watching in a Zodiac Boat
+Which Icelandic Whale Watching Boat Should You Choose?

 Pros The smallest vessel means the least competition for a good view of the breaching whales.

 Cons Being so low to the water makes it a little harder to scan the water, especially with other boats nearby.